 -Go through the maintenance records with your instructor well in advance of the test date.
 Verify that all the inspections are up to date, ESPECIALLY the airworthiness directives.
 Remember, 91.7 says that it is your responsibility as PIC to make sure the airplane is airworthy.
 While it is the owner's responsibility to keep it airworthy under 91.405, it is your job to make sure the owner is doing their job.
 Please review 91.417 carefully.
-Lack of or missing AD Compliance notes is a consistent issue.
+Lack of, or missing AD Compliance notes is a consistent issue.
 If they are not documented correctly, I cannot and will not fly your airplane, which means your test is cancelled.
 Blanket statements such as "All ADs are current" are not acceptable.
 The FAA is very clear about the requirements.
 Remember that recurring ADs need to have their next due date listed too.
-This has been enough of an issue recently that I have adopted an "unprepared policy". if your test is delayed or can't be conducted because of missing information that, in reality is part of the test, I will discontinue or disapprove the test and you will incur a cancellation fee to reschedule.
+This has been enough of an issue recently that I have adopted an "unprepared policy".
+If your test is delayed or can't be conducted because of missing information REQUIRED for the test, it means you came unprepared, and I will discontinue or disapprove the test.
+This can incur a cancellation fee!.
+YOU CAN PREFLIGHT THE AIRCRAFT IF YOU ARRIVE EARLY AND ARE WAITING FOR ME TO RETURN FROM A TEST